microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ### Task 1: Install IoT Edge

-1. Switch back to your device terminal window, run the following command:
+1. Switch back to your device terminal window for the **oilwells-edgevm-[YOUR INIT]** virtual machine, run the following command:

 >**Note**: Change the ubuntu version "os_version" as appropriate (`16.04` vs `18.04`).
 You can get your version by running `lsb_release -a`.